-I’m a Christian, in the Reformed and Evangelical tradition of the Church of England, and an author of books and articles on the Bible, theology, and church history.
+I’m a Christian, in the Reformed and Evangelical tradition of the Church of England, and an author of books and articles on the Bible, theology, Anglicanism, and church history.

-I am on the Church of England Evangelical Council, and Affinity.
-I’m a Trustee of the annual St Antholin Lecture, founder of the Toon Lecture, and a member of the Latimer Trust Theological Workgroup.
-I teach 15-17th century church history to undergraduates at Cambridge University, am a Research Fellow at the Jonathan Edwards Centre Africa at the University of the Free State, South Africa, and Lecturer in Church History at Union School of Theology in Wales.
+I am on the Church of England Evangelical Council and the Council of Affinity.
+I’m a Trustee of the annual St Antholin Lecture.
+In the past, I’ve taught 15-17th century church history to undergraduates and ordinands at Cambridge University, been a Research Fellow at the Jonathan Edwards Centre Africa at the University of the Free State, South Africa, an Adjunct Professor at Puritan Reformed Theological Seminary, Grand Rapids, a Visiting Lecturer at the University of Roehampton, and a member of the Latimer Trust Theological Workgroup.
+I have been a Lecturer in Church History at Union School of Theology in Wales since 2011.

 In the last few years I have preached and lectured at several theological colleges, training courses, conferences, and conventions in the UK, as well as conferences and events in Germany, Ireland, South Africa, Chile, Canada, and various places in the USA.
 I was a main speaker on the Theologians Network at the European Leadership Forum in Hungary (2011), and speak (almost) annually for churches in Athens, Greece as well as at The Greek Bible College there.
 I was privileged to be part of the British delegation to the Global Anglican Future Conference (GAFCON) in Nairobi, Kenya (2013) and Jerusalem (2018).
 In August 2020, I was invited to lead and preach for the Church of England’s National Online Service: